Women’s Golf T-Ring Reflections

 Recruiting, honors and Challenges

-As a freshman at Texas in 1987 she won a World Team tournament in Sweden, the Asian amateur championship, and was the low amateur in the US Open.
-If that is not enough , in her first year as a Longhorn she became the first rookie in the UT women’s golf 18 year history to be a medalist in her first Longhorn golf tournament.
+As a freshman at Texas in 1987, she won a World Team tournament in Sweden, the Asian amateur championship, and the low amateur in the US Open.
+If that was not enough, in her first year as a Longhorn, she became the first rookie in the UT women’s golf program’s 18-year history to be a medalist in her first Longhorn golf tournament.

 Her strength as a golfer was selecting the right club and knowing the yardage.
 Her weakness was Bermuda greens and “excessive roll.”
-Hattori struggled with chip shots and putting on the Bermuda hard surfaces.
-With the help of Coach Weis Hattori finally learned to combine hitting the ball high so the ball would hold the grain on the green and mastered a soft gentle putting technique that was perfect for the hard surface greens.
+Hattori struggled with chip shots and putting on Bermuda’s hard surfaces.
+With the help of Coach Weis, Hattori finally learned to combine hitting the ball high so the ball would hold the grain on the green and mastered a soft, gentle putting technique that was perfect for the hard-surface greens.

-Hattori was a goal setter with exceptional concentration powers and work habits that were task driven.
+Hattori was a goal-setter with exceptional concentration powers and task-driven work habits.
 The combination of all of these assets was uncommon in most women golfers.
-Coach Weis knew instinctively that Hattori needed to practice in a different format than her teammates.
-While her teammates improved their games playing practice rounds, Coach Weis allowed Machiko to train differently.
+Coach Weis knew instinctively that Hattori needed to practice differently than her teammates.
+While her teammates improved their games by playing practice rounds, Coach Weis allowed Machiko to train differently.

 Machiko Hattori had her share of struggles while attending Texas.
-During her downturns in her game, Coach Weis said when she is not playing well it’s still not as bad as most people.
-Machiko said that between learning English, adapting to a strange culture, playing golf and working on my degree, she sometimes was overwhelmed with tasks and spread too thin.
+During her downturns in her game, Coach Weis said when she is not playing well, it’s still not as bad as for most people.
+Machiko said that between learning English, adapting to a strange culture, playing golf, and working on her degree, she sometimes was overwhelmed with tasks and spread too thin.

 In 1989 the women Longhorns beat five of the top 10 teams in the nation.
 Hattori was named player of the year by the National Golf Association, Golfweek magazine’s player of the year, and she was rated number one among women college golfers for most of the season.

-In March of 1989 Machiko was considered one of the best women amateur golfers in the country.
-The NCAA ranked her #2, but while she came very close one time Michiko never won a NCAA championship tournament .
+In March 1989, Machiko was considered one of the best women amateur golfers in the country.
+The NCAA ranked her #2, but while she came very close once, Michiko never won an NCAA championship tournament.

 Machiko’s greatness is as a Longhorn sports pioneer.
-Hattori’s accomplishments are a Reminder to All That In Sports And Far Beyond, she has earned her equity stake in Longhorn Sports history.
-She has Shaped The Present And Empowered The Future and set a very high bar for future longhorns.
+Hattori’s accomplishments are a Reminder of All That is In Sports And Far Beyond.
+She has earned her equity stake in Longhorn Sports history.
+She has Shaped The Present And Empowered The Future and set a very high bar for future Longhorns.

 Coach Weis